shoelim/shoelim.github.io/_pages/about.md

 <b>Announcements</b>:
-> We are looking for highly motivated students/postdocs to join [Dynamic AI](https://shoelim.github.io/DynamicAI/)!
+- We are looking for highly motivated students/postdocs to join [Dynamic AI](https://shoelim.github.io/DynamicAI/)! <br>

-> We are organizing a biweekly e-seminar to discuss the state-of-the-art of scientific machine learning this year.
+- We are organizing a biweekly e-seminar to discuss the state-of-the-art of scientific machine learning this year.
 Sign up [here](https://scientific-ml.org/) to stay updated!